mvisonneau/blog/content/post/secure_kubernetes_configuration_at_rest.md

 > What!
 I did not even specify any key ? 🤔

-`s5` uses `default` as the default *transit key*.
+`s5` uses `default` as *transit key name* if none is specified.
 On top of that, if a transit key do not exist, `Vault` will create it on the **ciphering request** as long as you have sufficient privileges on the endpoint.
 You can easily verify that:

 ```
 ~$ vault list -format json transit/keys